Table of Contents

 And they both got pregnant and had sons named Moab and Ben-Ammi.
 These sons became the fathers of the Moabites and the Ammonites (Genesis 19: 37–38).
 Later on, the Lord commanded the Israelites not to destroy the Moabites and the Ammonites for Lot’s sake (Deuteronomy 2:9, 19).

 Lot made unwise decision when he decided to live in the wicked cities thinking that would be best for him materially.
 Consequently, he lost his possessions, his wife, and some of his children.
-Yet, the Lord showed him great mercy and saved his life and the life of his two daughters from death.
+Yet, the Lord showed him great mercy and saved his life and the life of his two daughters from death because he was willing to heed the divine warning.

 In His service,